PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 The Tailor did not notice how unaccustomed these two were to town life: “Let’s get to the inn.”, they followed him.

 Walking slowly at the pace of the cow, The Tailor certain of his direction.
-On pproaching the building of their destination, Tom could hear music and loud voices.
+On approaching the building of their destination, Tom could hear music and loud voices.

 The Tailor gestured towards the cow: “I doubt she will be allowed inside.”, adding to the cow: “Sorry old girl.”.
 Turning to Tom and Kim, his palms facing them, asking them to wait: “I’ll talk to the innkeeper and see if we can stay in the barn.”